 History of Society for Collegiate Journalists

-The impetus for merger began in 1956-1957 when Dr. Louis Ingelhart, APG President, contacted other collegiate journalism organizations throughout the country, suggesting that they merge to form a strong unified organization.
+The impetus for merger began in 1956 when Dr. Louis Ingelhart, APG President, contacted other collegiate journalism organizations throughout the country, suggesting that they merge to form a strong unified organization.
 The merger was finalized in 1977 when a new constitution for the Society was written at the 1977 SCJ National Convention.

 More recently, SCJ formed an alliance with SPJ, the Society of Professional Journalists.
 Upon graduation, SCJ members pay only one-half the regular SPJ dues for the first two years as they launch their careers.